jlevy/og-equity-compensation/README.md

 We have created this Guide to help everyone get a fair shake, understand their decisions, and save time and effort.
-Although it is far from perfect, and still improving, a significant number of experts, editors, authors have worked to assemble and review it.
+Although it is far from perfect and [still improving](#please-help!), a significant number of experts, editors, and authors have worked to assemble and review it.

 We believe you shouldn’t need a law degree or MBA to understand how you are paid.
 You shouldn’t have to know a lawyer or tax professional to orient yourself on the subject.